What is clenching of teeth or “Bruxism” ?

 The exact cause of bruxism is not known.
 But stress, genetics, medications and malocclusions can contribute to teeth grinding.
 Habitual grinding of teeth can damage your teeth.
 Research has shown that children of people who grind teeth are more likely to have the habit than the children of people who don’t have the habit.

 One that occurs during sleep ( nocturnal bruxism )

 On during wakefulness ( awake bruxism )

 The tooth damage is the same in both the types.
-The symptoms of sleep bruxism is worst on waking up and improves over the day.
-With awake bruxism there may not be any symptoms on waking, but worsens over the day.
+While the symptoms of sleep bruxism is worst on waking up and improves over the day, with awake bruxism there may not be any symptoms on waking, but worsens over the day.
 Sleep bruxism affects men, women and children.